janelia-flyem/dvid/README.md

 [![Build Status](https://drone.io/github.com/janelia-flyem/dvid/status.png)](https://drone.io/github.com/janelia-flyem/dvid/latest)

-DVID is a *distributed, versioned, image-oriented datastore* written in Go that supports different storage backends, a Level 2 REST HTTP API, and command-line access.
+DVID is a *distributed, versioned, image-oriented datastore* written in Go that supports different storage backends, a Level 2 REST HTTP API, command-line access, and a FUSE frontend to at least one of its data types.
 It has been tested on both MacOS X and Linux (Fedora 16, CentOS 6) but not on Windows.

 Documentation is [available here](http://godoc.org/github.com/janelia-flyem/dvid).